Enom vs GoDaddy Web Hosting Comparison

 That said, GoDaddy’s uptime guarantee extends to all of their services, including VPS hosting and dedicated server packages.
 Plus, even their cheapest packages come with unlimited bandwidth and a minimum storage capacity of 100GB.
 Enom’s infrastructure is less developed, so they only provide 200GB of bandwidth and just 20GB of storage space.
-As such, GoDaddy is clearly better suited for large websites that receive a lot of traffic.
+As such, in the GoDaddy vs. Enom comparison, GoDaddy is clearly better suited for large websites that receive a lot of traffic.

 On the other hand, all of Enom’s packages support up to 50 domains.
 Meanwhile, GoDaddy’s Economy package is limited to just a single one.
 If you’re a niche blogger, affiliate marketer or just a first-time website owner, you’ll probably want to run multiple sites.
 In this case, Enom would be the better choice.

 Both providers offer three shared hosting packages and one VPS plan each.
 On top of that, GoDaddy also gives you the option of utilizing a dedicated (physical) server.
 However, Enom’s Virtual Private Server packages start at just $15/month and provide unlimited bandwidth, whereas GoDaddy’s cheapest VPS costs $24.99 and is limited to 1TB of bandwidth.

 |Hosting Company||Price Range/Month||Domains||Disk Space (min to max)||Bandwidth (min to max)|

 |GoDaddy||$3.49-$7.99||1 to unlimited||100 GB to unlimited||Unmetered|